Junikab/llm-job-finder/DESIGN.md

 - File size limited to 5MB; allowed types: .pdf/.docx/.txt.
 - CORS open in dev; configure CORS_ORIGIN for production.
 - No rate limiting yet (consider @fastify/rate-limit for prod).
  - No server-side persistence of CVs; processed in-memory on the server.
-The web client may persist recent CVs locally in the browser (IndexedDB, up to 5; sessionStorage fallback).
-Use `navigator.storage.persist()` best-effort to reduce eviction.
+The web client does not persist CVs locally.
  - Privacy: When LLM mode is enabled, extracted CV text and job snippets are sent to the LLM provider for scoring.
 Logs may include truncated portions of these prompts when `LLM_LOG=debug`.

 ## 13. Performance